sabyrzhan/learning-progress/jvm.md

     1. **Eden** - objects are moved first here
     2. **S0** - then here
     3. **S1** - then here
-2. **Old generation (aka Tenured)** - stores big sizes objects existing for long time.
+2. **Old generation (aka Tenured)** - stores big size objects existing for long time.
 After surviving young generation objects are moved here.
 Big objects immediately passed to this region bypassing young generation.
 3. **Metaspace (aka PermGen in old Java)** - used by JVM for internal purposes